 Students are free to return home at the end of the Courses from 12 noon on the Saturday of each week.
+Every student must register his or her departure with the Head of House.
+No supervision can be provided by staff after 2.00 pm on that day.
 Lunch is not normally provided on Saturdays.

 (Please note that a leaflet with details of the time and location of the Procession will be given to all parents before the Courses begin.
 What follows here is merely a summary).